 Here are a few options to explore:

-1. Start your own business
+Start your own business

 Every business starts with a great idea.
 Being your own boss means taking control of both your day-to-day existence and your destiny.
 You’ll know you’re on the right track if your business idea gets you excited…if it gets you out of bed in the morning.

 In the current digital age, starting a business is more accessible than before.
 You can build up an online business alongside your job.
 This allows you to replace your income before giving notice and quitting your job.
 Your side hustle will give you a smoother transition away from your full-time job.
-Some of the business ideas that work well with this model include:

 - Digital products